sam-hamer/dotfiles/README.md

 # My dotfiles

-This directory contains the dotfiles for my system
+This directory contains the dotfiles and other information to configure my system.

 ## Requirements